-As noted above, the Department has only one Deputy Director.
-Act 223, Session Laws of Hawaii 1994, deleted the Second Deputy Director position, prompted by the State's poor economy.
-The diversity and magnitude of DHS programs are complex and evolving, each governed by its distinct state and federal laws, rules, and regulations.
+With these changes, the diversity and magnitude of DHS programs are more complex and evolving, and each is governed by distinct state and federal laws, rules, and regulations.
 As a result, the required breadth of knowledge and experience necessary for effective leadership and management of all the programs is extensive and challenging to develop and meet the Department's needs.
 The restoration of the Second Deputy Director will assist the Director's Office in responding effectively to the needs of Hawaii's people and the Department's organizational demands.
-The Director's Office needs additional executive leadership to oversee the Department's human resources, technology resources, fiscal, procurement, and administrative operations, internal and external communications, support unstaffed and unfunded commissions, lead or attend task forces and workgroups, lead or participate in cross-sector collaboration, and emergency management responsibilities.
+The Director's Office needs additional executive leadership to oversee the Department's human resources, technology resources, fiscal, procurement, and administrative operations, internal and external communications, support unstaffed and unfunded commissions, lead or attend task forces and workgroups, lead or participate in crosssector collaboration, and emergency management responsibilities.